-The Flexibility and Variety of a Consortium . . .
+The Flexibility and Variety of a Collaborative . . .

-GRSLA’s consortium is made up of local educational institutions and community based organizations that provide evidence-based summer learning programs on their campuses.
+GRSLA’s made up of local educational institutions and community based organizations that provide evidence-based summer learning programs.
 Each program has their own unique culture, with daily routines and yearly traditions that meet the needs of their students while showcasing the expertise of their teachers and staff.
 The following elements are embedded into each of our programs, but the ways in which they are implemented are as diverse as our programs themselves.

 Regular program attendance is vital to avoiding the summer slide.
 Many of our programs, including our EPK/UPK programs, ask our parents to sign an attendance pledge committing to help their child attend their program regularly, on time, and prepared to learn and have fun.
 We work with families in attempts to ensure that the students enrolled in our programs are able to take complete advantage of the opportunity.